-During this process you’ll also be given the chance to link your nonprofit’s Facebook account, which you should absolutely do, as this can reduce your workload and improve synergies in your advertising, as you can run the same ads on both networks.
+During this process, you’ll also be given the chance to link your nonprofit’s Facebook account, which you should absolutely do, as this can reduce your workload and improve synergies in your advertising, as you can run the same ads on both networks.
 This should simplify your Instagram strategy.
 For nonprofits, especially those just getting started, simplifying is good.
-You can run separate ad campaigns in the future if you find you need to.
+You can run separate ad campaigns in the future if you find it necessary.

 Try Instagram’s Fundraising Tool

 As a nonprofit business using an Instagram business account, you’ll be able to do fundraising directly through Instagram, provided that you’re already approved to do so on Facebook.
 (Here is the official Instagram fundraising help page that explains how it works.)

 Instagram for nonprofits is really more of a community engagement and brand awareness platform, as opposed to a fundraising channel, but it’s definitely worth experimenting with Instagram fundraising a few times and comparing it to your primary fundraising channels.
 Sometimes, a nonprofit will have just the right kind of audience that it actually ends up becoming a valuable source of donations.

 A winning Instagram strategy for nonprofits is all about letting people know you’re out there.
 Tagging people and companies in your posts increases their visibility and boosts engagement, which makes using Instagram for nonprofits a natural step to take in your marketing strategy.